“The moment I was exposed to the needs of Africa, I had to do something.”

 As these boys mature and grow older schooling for their future is also a consideration for sponsors.
 We are attempting to get a college fund started for individuals to plan for their future.

-A new and much needed project we are getting started in India is a girls home.
+A new and much-needed project we are getting started in India is a girls’ home.
 Sadly girls are viewed as less than desirable in some circles in India and they are frequently discarded and/or sacrificed for religious purposes.
 We want to change that.
-Currently we are looking into property with a building or even possibly building our own facility within India.
+Currently, we are looking into property with a building or even possibly building our own facility within India.
 These projects are costly and require in-depth research.
 We are working as quickly as we can to make this happen.
-At present we have one desperate girl who is being sponsored who is now actively coming to church, being fed and bringing others to the leadership training.
+At present we have one desperate girl who is being sponsored and is now actively coming to church, being fed, and bringing others to the leadership training.
 The cook in the Home of Hope has been described as an angel.
 She faithfully cooks for the boys EVERY day.
 She loves her job and provides meals for 60 boys on a daily basis.
-At present she is only partial sponsored.
-If you would like to help this faithful woman, call the office at 1-877-343-2663 ext 6 or click here.
+At present, she is only partially sponsored.
+If you would like to help this faithful woman, call the office at 403-314-1214 or click here.
 Some boys will be enjoying a camp experience this September.
 Older boys, those 12 to 18 have the opportunity to attend camp if their sponsors are able to provide funds for them to go.
 Again, these boys are getting opportunities because of the generosity of all our sponsors.
 THANK YOU so much.

 Facts about the Democratic Republic of Congo:

 - Average age: 17 years old (lower life expectancy because of AIDS)

 - 126 children per 1,000 die before the age of five

 - Ongoing conflict, insecurity, and violence in Congo (450,000 people are refugees in neighbouring countries)

 - Many armed groups threaten civilians, take their homes and livelihood

 Congo is the rape capital of the world (50 rapes per hour)